 As the story finishes, you are offered a personalised report using your data.
 Your report shows how you behaved and how the decisions you made affected Karen.
-You get to compare yourself with other players and to see how the science of psychological profiling underpins the story.
+You get to compare yourself with other participants and to see how the science of psychological profiling underpins the story.

 When John McGrath asked us to develop a project with National Theatre Wales in 2013 we were keen to create a personal and intimate experience for smartphones in which you interact directly with the lead character.
 We wanted you to be challenged about how honest and open you might be and to experience the thrill of having your personality appraised.